alan-turing-institute/scivision/docs/scip/0001-model-dependencies.md

 This doesn't solve all our problems, but does change their relative priority.
 We could live with some installation difficulties (of core Scivision) for example, since installing it locally would be for 'advanced' users only.

-More of the environmental set-up could be borne by the scivision developers (e.g. ensuring GPUs/drivers are working correctly, common system dependencies installed), but only a partial solution to this.
+More of the environmental set-up could be borne by the Scivision developers (e.g. ensuring GPUs/drivers are working correctly, common system dependencies installed), but only a partial solution to this.

 Would still need to handle version conflicts, python version and environment set-up.